You need some NEW tricks and surprising ways to cut household costs. I’ve got you covered, with these 5 actionable tips to cut everyday expenses.

 - Figure out how to still get what you need and want moving forward AND to pay less for it.

-Let me give you some examples of where I’ve successfully done this:
+Let me give you just one example where I’ve successfully done this.

 Habit Audit #1: My Starbucks Drive-Thru Habit

-It became a routine for me to zip through Starbuck’s drive-thru when my little guy was a baby, and then a toddler…and then a preschooler.
+It became a routine for me to zip through Starbucks’ drive-thru when my little guy was a baby, then a toddler…and then a preschooler.

 But gradually, I started feeling guilt instead of joy when doing it.